mlswg/mls-protocol/draft-ietf-mls-protocol.md

 distinction is salient can choose to disallow external commits that contain a Remove, or to allow such resync commits only if they contain a "reinit" PSK proposal that demonstrates the joining member's presence in a prior epoch of the group.
-With the latter approach, the attacke would need to compromise the PSK as well as the signing key, but the application will need to ensure that continuing, non-resync'ing members have the required PSK.
+With the latter approach, the attacker would need to compromise the PSK as well as the signing key, but the application will need to ensure that continuing, non-resynchronizing members have the required PSK.

 #### Joining via Welcome Message

-The sender of a Commit message is responsible for sending a Welcome message to any new members added via Add proposals.
+The sender of a Commit message is responsible for sending a single Welcome message to all the new members added via Add proposals.
 The Welcome message provides the new members with the current state of the group, after the application of the Commit message.
 The new members will not be able to decrypt or verify the Commit message, but will have the secrets they need to participate in the epoch